ucf-draco-lab/ucf-draco-lab-old-github.io/index.md

 {% capture text %}

-We're a open, collaborative, and welcoming group - if you're excited and want to be an active contributor to DRACO - check out some of our active projects above, current lab members below, and then reach out to us to get started!
+We're a open, collaborative, and welcoming group - if you're excited and want to be an active contributor to DRACO - check out some of our active projects above, current lab members below, and then read about how to [join us]({{ site.baseurl }}/join)!

 {%
   include button.html